Grave of the Fireflies (2005 film): Plot

 It is the 18th year of Shōwa – 1943.
-Seita's father, a Captain in the Imperial Navy, privately reveals to him that the war is going badly for Japan, telling him that he must now look after his mother and sister as he will soon be deployed, and that he is willing to die in the Emperor's service.
+Seita's father, a Captain in the Imperial Navy, privately reveals to him that the war is going badly for Japan, telling him that he must now look after his mother, Kyoko, and sister as he will soon be deployed, and that he is willing to die in the Emperor's service.
 Seita gives his father his assurance, and his father promises that Japan will win the war despite the current situation.
 Meanwhile, Seita's uncle, Genzo Sawano, a carpenter, has been drafted into the army shortly after his family has relocated to Kobe.
-Hisako and Natsu are worried about his departure, but try to be optimistic for Hana, Yuki, and Teizō.

-After the departure of both husbands, Hisako and Kyoko bump into each other.
+Hisako and Natsu are worried, but try to be optimistic for Hana, Yuki, and Teizō.
+After the men's departure, Hisako and Kyoko (who are first cousins) bump into each other.
 The families spend the day together and Hisako gives Setsuko a tin with candy fruits.
 Hisako and Kyoko agree to try to help each other out while both their husbands are away.

-As time progresses, an ever-increasing number of people are forced to deal with bombing raids and worsening shortages of food.
+As time progresses, an ever increasing number of people are forced to deal with bombing raids and worsening shortages of food.
 On the day of the Kobe city firebombings, Seita is burying food in his yard.
-Kyoko leaves to go to the bomb shelter as Seita and Setsuko soon follow.
+Kyoko leaves to go to the bomb shelter first due to her heart condition as Seita and Setsuko soon follow.
 Both Seita and Setsuko are caught in the middle of the bombing but escape unharmed, though Setsuko loses one of her sandals.
 After the bombings, they go to a school where doctors are giving medical attention to those hurt.
-As they arrive at the school, Hisako meets both of them outside and says that Kyoko was injured.
-He goes to see her while Hisako watches Setsuko.
-Inside, Seita finds his mother wrapped in bandages, the doctor says one of the bombs got into the shelter and went off.
+Hisako meets both of them outside and reveals that Kyoko was injured.
+Seita goes to see her while Hisako watches Setsuko.
+Inside, Seita finds his mother wrapped in bandages, as the doctor explains one of the bombs got into the shelter and went off.
 She dies soon after.

 Hisako takes Setsuko home with her while Seita stays for the evening.
 He is given an urn with his mother's ashes in it.
 He returns to Hisako's house where he says that he will now be responsible for taking care of Setsuko, even though Hisako thinks he should go to school and she will watch Setsuko.
-Seita writes his father and tells him about the death of his mother and that he and Setsuko and staying with their aunt.
-He gives Setsuko their mother's jade ring, which Setsuko treasures, and wears on a necklace.
+Seita writes to his father and tells him about the death of his mother and that he and Setsuko are staying with their aunt.
+He gives Setsuko their mother's jade ring, which Setsuko treasures and wears on a necklace.